sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/_Users_Guide.rst

 Using Default Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this sdk, the defconfig found in arch/arm64/configs is used to create the prebuilt files.
-We recommend users to use this kernel configuration (or at least use it as a starting point).

 ..
   [comment] instructions for 32 bit processors
 .. ifconfig:: CONFIG_part_family in ('AM335X_family', 'AM437X_family', 'AM57X_family')

-    platformName is am335x-evm for AM335x, am437x-evm for AM437x, am57xx-evm for
-    AM57xx, k2hk-evm for K2H/K2K, k2e-evm for K2E, k2l-evm for K2L, k2g-evm for
-    K2G, and omapl138-lcdk for OMAP-L138.
+    For this sdk, the defconfig found in arch/arm/configs is used to create the prebuilt files.
+We recommend users to use this kernel configuration (or at least use it as a starting point).

     For example, to apply the default AM335x kernel configuration, use: